 - BASIS Flagstaff ranked #5 on The Washington Post’s Most Challenging High Schools list for 2017.

-- Notable college acceptances among 2017 graduates: Duke, USC, Cornell, Northeastern, Dartmouth, Barrett Honors College at ASU, UofA Honors College, and UC Berkeley.
+- Notable college acceptances among our graduates: Duke, USC, Cornell, Northeastern, Dartmouth, Barrett Honors College at ASU, UofA Honors College, and UC Berkeley.

 - 2017 BASIS Founders’ Prize for Top Senior Project Demonstrating Original Research ($10,000 scholarship).